Jarren Duran Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.36).
+- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.39).

-- In his most recent outing on Sunday against the Los Angeles Dodgers, the right-hander tossed seven scoreless innings while surrendering one hit.
+- In his most recent outing on Tuesday against the Chicago White Sox, the right-hander went 4 2/3 innings, allowing four earned runs while surrendering six hits.

-- In 17 games this season, the 38-year-old has put up a 3.99 ERA and 10.2 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.